 The place to come back to

 So that solitude does not turn into the destructive loneliness, we need support, a rock that we can rely on in times of need and of peace.
 It will support us even if we don’t see it, a support that covers our backs.
-It is a kind of psychological assurance, help in times of emergency and company in times of peace.
-Going into solitude and finding something good there is significantly easier when I have a supportive place I can return to.
+It is a kind of psychological assurance, help in emergency and company in times of peace.
+Going into solitude and finding something good there is significantly easier when we have a supportive place we can return to.
 This can be family, friends, leisure time community, school, work.
 Being solitary is not as difficult, because we always carry this support with us in our minds.
 It is our armor before the dangers of solitude.

 A person you will tell